sled-rs/sled-rs.github.io/performance.md

 much bullshit.
 We have so many ideas that our experience tells us should cause our code to improve, but it simply isn't true when we actually measure.

 Don't be macho.
-Your ideas are wrong.
-Make decisions while having real data on-hand and limit the damage of your ignorance.
+Make decisions while having real data on-hand and limit the damage of hubris.

 ## experimental design

 Experimental design is about performing measurement in a way that is careful to account for the various effects that are likely to influence performance.
+Measuring the runtime of a workload before and after applying a diff is unsound because there are so many other variables that impact performance.

 Modern computer systems are amazingly difficult to harvest high-quality measurements from.
 Things that can significantly influence performance: